 - Five months after that, you’d get your booster shot.

 Can I Mix-And-Match Vaccines While Getting A Booster?

-You can.
+You can if you are 18 or older (Minors 12 and up will need get the Pfizer booster.)
 So, for instance, if you got a Johnson & Johnson vaccine initially, you have a choice: you can receive one one Johnson & Johnson booster, one Moderna booster, or one Pfizer booster.